hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ![Dependencies within forms example](/assets/patterns/form-patterns/cluster-tier-size-options.png)

-Read more about showing elements conditionally with [progressive disclosure](#progressive-disclosure).

 #### User needs

 Users benefit from logical organization and progressive organization, organizing fields from easiest to hardest.